 The project premiered in full at Symphony Space in New York City as part of the Infinite Palette residency on Friday, February 16th, 2018.
 Spiritual America's west coast premiere was August 5th at the Hollywood Bowl with Bon Iver and TU Dance.
 The project’s European premiere takes place September 2019 at Sounds from a Safe Harbor in Cork, Ireland.
 It was released on May 3rd and is the second album in a multi-year partnership between Nonesuch Records and New Amsterdam.
 Spiritual America was commissioned by the Metropolis Ensemble, the Alabama Symphony, Symphony Space, the Saint Paul Chamber Orchestra’s Liquid Music Series/Walker Art Center, the Palm Springs Art Museum, and the Baltimore Symphony.
 Additional support provided by Sounds from a Safe Harbor.

 The live show includes an opening set of material from Wye Oak recomposed for orchestra, including new material created specifically for this project.
 An alternate chamber version of the project (including the opening set) is also available for touring.
 A companion A/V installation series can be paired with the presentation.

-The Forbidden Colors video installation posted above was filmed on location in the Imperial Valley in Southeastern California.
-Credits via the youtube link.
+The video installations posted above were filmed on location in the Imperial Valley in Southeastern California.
+Full credits via the youtube links.